yxiaoa/my-leetcode-environment/leetcodeTypescript/README.md

 #### Debug

-1. add configuration - js
+1. Run and Debug choose Jest All configuration
-    - Program set to js
-2. F5: Launch debugging

 #### Unit test